MilanUngerer/BEM_microwire/README.md

 This work is oriented to find the optimal configuration of the micro-wires to maximize the change of signal in order to design a stress sensor for dielectrics.
 The radiation will be of the microwave type and a mechanic tension stimulus will be used.
 In order to reach the proposed objectives a program was developed that allows to calculate the electromagnetic field scattered by the composite at any point in which it is desired to position the antenna.

-For the calculation of the field the Helmholtz equation was used through its its boundary integral formulation which allows a simpler manipulation for the calculate of the field and to realize the interaction between the different obstacles.
+For the calculation of the field the Helmholtz equation was used through its boundary integral formulation which allows a simpler manipulation for the calculate of the field and to realize the interaction between the different obstacles.
 Because this equation does not have an analytical solution it is necessary to approximate it by means of some numerical method, in this work we used the Boundary Element Method with, the library for Python, BEM ++.

 The optimal configuration is studied under 2 experiments, the first one corresponds to varying the distance of the wires with screen configuration.
 Another alternative is to study how the received signal changes according the change of the volumetric composition of th wires in the composite.